awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-intro.md

 SageMaker's distributed data parallel library achieves optimal overlapping of the `AllReduce` operation with the backward pass, significantly improving the GPU utilization, and achieves near\-linear scaling efficiency and faster time to train by optimizing tasks between CPUs and GPUs\.
 The library performs `AllReduce` in parallel while GPU is computing gradients without taking away additional GPU cycles, which makes the library faster\.
 +  *Leverages CPUs*: The library uses CPUs to AllReduce gradients, offloading this task from the GPUs\.
 + * Improved GPU usage*: The cluster’s GPUs focus on computing gradients, improving their utilization throughout training\.

+## SageMaker Distributed Data Parallel Architecture<a name="data-parallel-architecture"></a>

+The library supports larger compute instances that have 8 GPUs per node: `ml.p3.16xlarge`, `ml.p3dn.24xlarge`, and `ml.p4d.24xlarge`\.
+The high\-level workflow of the SageMaker distributed data parallel library is as following:

+1. The library assigns ranks to GPUs \(workers\)\.

+1. At each iteration, the library divides each global batch by the total number of workers \(world size\) and assigns small batches \(batch shards\) to the workers\.
+   + The size of the global batch is `(number of nodes in a cluster) * (number of GPUs per node) * (per batch shard)`\.
+   + A batch shard \(small batch\) is a subset of dataset assigned to each GPU \(worker\) per iteration\.

+1. The library launches a training script on each worker\.

+1. The library manages copies of model weights and gradients from the workers at the end of every iteration\.

+1. The library synchronizes model weights and gradients across the workers to aggregate a single trained model\.

+The following architecture diagram shows an example of how the library sets up data parallelism for a cluster of 3 nodes\.

+![\[SageMaker distributed data parallel architecture diagram\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/distributed/data-parallel/sdp-architecture.png)

+To start using the SageMaker distributed data parallel library, see [Run a SageMaker Distributed Data Parallel Training Job](data-parallel-use-api.md) to set up a SageMaker estimator through [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io), and [Modify Your Training Script Using the SageMaker Data Parallel Library](data-parallel-modify-sdp.md) to adapt your training script using the SageMaker distributed data parallel library\.